just-buildsystem/justbuild/doc/future-designs/tree-overlay.md

 ### Additional function in rule definition: `TREE_OVERLAY`

-In the defining expressions of rules, an additional constructor `TREE_OVERLAY` is added that (like `ACTION`, `BLOB`, and `TREE`) can be used to describe parts of the action graph.
-This constructor has one argument `"deps"` which has to evaluate to a list of tree-conflict&mdash;free mappings of strings to artifacts, also called "stages".
-The result of this function is a single artifact, the tree defined to be the overlay of the trees corresponding to the stages.
+In the defining expressions of rules, two additional constructors `TREE_OVERLAY` and `DISJOINT_TREE_OVERLAY` are added that (like `ACTION`, `BLOB`, and `TREE`) can be used to describe parts of the action graph.
+These constructors have one argument `"deps"` which has to evaluate to a list of tree-conflict&mdash;free mappings of strings to artifacts, also called "stages".
+The result of this function is a single artifact, the tree defined to be the overlay or conflict-free overlay, respectively, of the trees corresponding to the stages.

 The reason we require stages to be passed to the new constructor rather than artifacts that happen to be trees is twofold.